pudly/schmopera-hugo/content/articles/story-webs-the-original-romeo-juliet.md

 ---
-title: Story webs & the original Romeo & Juliet
+title: "Story webs &amp; the original Romeo &amp; Juliet"
 ---

 No piece of art is created in a vacuum.